syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Maximum-display-item-with-Expander.md

 ---
 layout: post
-title: Maximum display item with Expander in Xamarin AutoComplete control | Syncfusion
+title: Maximum display item in Xamarin AutoComplete | Syncfusion
 description: Learn here all about Maximum display item with Expander support in Syncfusion Xamarin AutoComplete (SfAutoComplete) control and more.
 platform: xamarin
 control: SfAutoComplete
 documentation: ug
 ---
-# Maximum display item with Expander in Xamarin AutoComplete (SfAutoComplete)
+# Maximum display item with Expander in Xamarin AutoComplete

 ## Maximum display item with expander in Xamarin SfAutoComplete